-Born in Alabama in 1914, Joe Louis became boxing's heavyweight champion with his defeat of James J. Braddock in 1937.
+Joe Louis became boxing's heavyweight champion with his defeat of James J. Braddock in 1937.
 Nicknamed the "Brown Bomber," his knockout of Germany's Max Schmeling in 1938 made him a national hero, and he established a record by retaining the championship for nearly 12 years.
 After boxing, Louis endured financial problems while working as a referee and a casino greeter.
 He died of cardiac arrest in 1981.

 Defeat of Braddock for Heavyweight Title

-On June 22, 1937, Joe Louis was given the chance to fight James J. Braddock for the heavyweight championship.
+On June 22, 1937, Louis was given the chance to fight James J. Braddock for the heavyweight championship.
 Later the subject of Ron Howard's 2005 film Cinderella Man, Braddock was renowned for his perseverance, but after knocking Louis down early, he was outclassed by his younger, stronger opponent.
 The "Brown Bomber" battered Braddock in the middle rounds, until finishing him with an eighth-round knockout to claim the heavyweight crown.

 On June 22, 1938, Louis got the chance at a rematch with Schmeling.
 This time the stakes were higher: With Schmeling hailed as an example of Aryan supremacy by Adolph Hitler, the bout took on heightened nationalistic and racial overtones.
-This time Louis annihilated his German opponent with a first-round knockout, making him a hero to both black and white Americans.
+This time Louis annihilated his German opponent with a first-round knockout, making him a hero to both Black and white Americans.

 Run as Heavyweight Champ

-One of the world's best-known athletes, Louis's enduring popularity was partly due to his sheer dominance: Of his 25 successful title defenses, nearly all came by knockout.
+One of the world's best-known athletes, Louis' enduring popularity was partly due to his sheer dominance: Of his 25 successful title defenses, nearly all came by knockout.
 But in winning, Louis also showed himself to be a gracious, even generous victor.
-He also drew praise for his support of the country's war effort, as he enlisted in the U.S. Army in 1942 and donated prize money to military relief funds.
+He also drew praise for his support of the country's war effort, as he enlisted in the U.S. Army in 1942 and donated the prize money to military relief funds.

 After reigning as heavyweight champion for 11 years and eight months, a record, Louis retired on March 1, 1949.